sanjeevkrn/teaser_collect/README.md

-## A data collector for Twitter newspaper tweets
+## News Article teaser tweet collector.

 Version: 0.2

 Downloads live tweets from a given list of Twitter accounts and downloads the news articles that the tweets link to.
+And, scripts to extract teasers from downloaded tweets.

 ### Dependencies